stackery/wild-rydes-workshop/vscode-setup-instructions.md

 # Stackery VS Code Integration

+Stackery recently released an integration with the VS Code IDE that allows you to visually create infrastructure-as-code templates within the IDE.

 To use VS Code for this workshop, perform the following steps after completing the [Intro module](readme.md):

 1. [Install VS Code](https://code.visualstudio.com/download)